danielehc/katacoda-scenarios/secure_consul_acl/intro.md

 In this hands-on lab, you will deploy a secure Consul datacenter using Docker.

-The lab will guide through the steps necessary to deploy Consul with ACLs enabled for agent RPC communications.
+The lab will guide you through the steps necessary to deploy Consul with ACLs enabled to secure acces to the UI, API, CLI, services, and agents.

 Specifically, you will: